Environmental protection regulations

 - Particularly efficient vehicles qualify for super-credits.

-The most important European regulations also include Real Driving Emissions (RDE) for passenger cars and light commercial vehicles.
-The regulation is expected to be finalized by mid-2016 and is intended to set limits for nitrogen oxide and particulate emissions in the EU effective from September 2017.
-These limits must be complied with in real road traffic.
-This means the RDE test procedure differs fundamentally from the Euro 6 standard still in force, which stipulates that the limits are compulsory for testing.
+A further important European regulation pertains to Real Driving Emissions (RDE) for passenger cars and light commercial vehicles.
+The packages of legislation are currently being elaborated; uniform limits for nitrogen oxide and particulate emissions will then apply across the EU from September 2017.
+These limits must be complied with in real road traffic, making the RDE test procedure fundamentally different from the Euro 6 standard still in force, which stipulates that the limits are compulsory on the test bed.
 The RDE regulation is intended primarily to improve air quality in urban areas and areas close to traffic.
-It will lead to stricter requirements for exhaust gas aftertreatment for passenger cars and light commercial vehicles.
+It will lead to stricter requirements for exhaust gas aftertreatment in passenger cars and light commercial vehicles.

 - EU Directive 2007/46/EC establishing a framework for the approval of motor vehicles